letmeentertainyou/IceBrakes/README.txt

     x = []          # VALID PYTHON
     x = [7, 2, 3]   # VALID PYTHON

-While you cannot change the indivual elements of a tuple there are several other ways to lose track of the value.
+While you cannot change the individual elements of a tuple there are several other ways to lose track of the value.
 Here is another example using dataclasses.

     from dataclasses import dataclass